PATRICK079/BCG-X-JOB-SIMULATION/README.md

 ## ✅ Results & Recommendations

-- Identified key drivers of customer churn such as high peak pricing and low tenure.
+- Identified key drivers of customer churn such as tenure.
 - Recommended pricing adjustments and targeted retention strategies for high-risk customers.
 - Proposed next steps for business experimentation and deeper customer segmentation.